 The best foods to put into the body to repopulate the good gut bacteria are plant based foods.
 These foods are highly alkaline, fiber rich and come with an array of various vitamins, minerals and nutrients.
+Drinking celery juice first thing in the morning is another great gut healing remedy one can do.
 Check out this very informative video on why its best to fill up on all kinds of plant based foods in order to heal the gut which will in turn heal your skin as well as other health issues.

 Seven signs you should be taking a probiotic

 - Antibiotics – If you’ve taken antibiotics in the past year or even five years and you haven’t re-cultured your good bacteria you should look into taking a probiotic.
 Birth control and anti-inflammatory drugs like NSAID’s (over the counter pain meds like Tylenol, Ibuprofen etc) will also destroy the gut.

 - Food Poisoning – This is a shift in the equilibrium of the gut, meaning that you have more bad bacteria than good.
 When this happens you will definitely want to re-populate the gut with good bacteria.